Book Blaster Issue 4

 PhotoReading got a major TV news slot on American TV in May of this year.
 It made the six o’clock evening news and the PhotoReading piece even got referred to on TV and radio adverts: “PhotoReading — is it a reading breakthrough or just another gimmick: see Channel 9’s news this evening.”

-the news item was hosted by Gary Rebstock, the Emmy award-winning anchor for KMSP television.
-He heard about PhotoReading, got the Course and tried CD one. the Dictionary Game worked for him and he told Paul Scheele: “If side B of the first CD is any indication, this is going to be the best story of the year.”
+The news item was hosted by Gary Rebstock, the Emmy award-winning anchor for KMSP television.
+He heard about PhotoReading, got the Course and tried lesson one.
+The Dictionary Game worked for him and he told Paul Scheele: “If side B of the first lesson is any indication, this is going to be the best story of the year.”

 Gary interviewed several professionals, an educator, a reading expert, a student and a school headmaster.
 Altogether Gary and his camera crew filmed four hours on PhotoReading, and somehow managed to edit it down to a six-minute story, which was their longest story ever.